ChrisPritchard/YamlRecords/README.md

 var test = YamlRecords.Deserialize<GameConfig>(yaml);
 ```

-And have no issues (re-serialize if necessary).
+And have no issues (re-serialize if necessary, to prove that the populated classes will once again generate identical YAML).